woodrush/lisp-in-life/README.md

 ## How is it Done?
 The [Lisp interpreter](./src/lisp.c), written in C, is compiled to an assembly language for a CPU architecture implemented in the Game of Life, which is a modification of the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) project.
 The compilation is done using an extended version of [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine).
 The Game of Life backend for ELVM was implemented by myself.
-The backend and the compiler is further modified for supporting QFT-specific optimizations (available in the submodule).

 Generating a short enough Lisp interpreter assembly code and a Game of Life pattern that runs in a reasonable amount of time required a lot of effort.
-This required optimizations and improvements in every layer of the project, including the C compiler layer, the CPU architecture layer, Game of Life layer, the C program layer, etc.
+This required optimizations and improvements in every layer of the project, including the C compiler layer, the CPU architecture layer, including:
-Examples of these optimizations include:

 - The C Compiler layer - adding the [computed goto](https://en.wikipedia.org/wiki/Goto#Computed_GOTO_and_Assigned_GOTO) feature to the C compiler, preserving variable symbols to be used after compilation, etc.
 - The C layer (the [Lisp interpreter](./src/lisp.c)) - using a string hashtable and binary search for Lisp symbol lookup, minimization of stack region usage with union memory structures, careful memory region map design, etc.